10 Expert Tips on How to Choose Color Schemes for Your Infographics

 How to Choose Infographic Color Schemes

 Let’s focus on point 3 of the process I just described.
-For this, there is no other option than to return to grade school for just a few minutes and remember the basic rules of color.
+For this, there is no other option than to return to grade school for just a few minutes and remember the basic rules of colour.

 Primary, Secondary and Tertiary Colors